Skip to content

 • facial recognition for hostage rescue situations

-Anduril Industries was founded by Luckey after he was fired from Oculus by Facebook (the last company he founded, which went on to become Meta's Reality Labs division).
-Anduril was recently valued at $14 billion, and Lattice is its core product.
-Lattice is a software system that takes in sensor data from a wide variety of platforms, including both Anduril and third party assets, and autonomously integrates it to build a unified view of the entire battlespace, while bringing attention to the most salient targets.
+Luckey founded Anduril Industries after Facebook fired him from Oculus, the previous company he founded which became Meta's Reality Labs division.
+Anduril was recently valued at $14 billion, and Lattice is its core product, a software system that takes in sensor data from a wide variety of platforms, including both Anduril and third party assets, and autonomously integrates it to build a unified view of the entire battlespace, while bringing attention to the most salient targets.

 Lattice on HoloLens IVAS will allow soldiers to see overlay icons on the real-time targets it's tracking, as if in a video game.
 The initial trial used Lattice to make ground forces rapidly aware of inbound airborne threats, such as enemy drones currently beyond their line of sight.